 SACD - what does it mean?

-AEOLUS releases now on Super Audio CDs (SACD).
+AEOLUS releases also on Super Audio CDs (SACD).
 What this means and the advantages for the listener.

 What is SACD?

-SACD ("Super Audio CD") is a new audio format that, compared with conventional CDs, is capable of reproducing music with an even higher sound quality.
+SACD ("Super Audio CD") is an audio format that, compared with conventional CDs, is capable of reproducing music with an even higher sound quality.